sqlmapproject/sqlmap/Usage.md

 Switch: `--mobile`

-Sometimes web servers expose different interfaces toward mobile phones than desktop computers.
+Sometimes web servers expose different interfaces toward mobile phones than to desktop computers.
 In such cases you can enforce usage of one of predetermined smartphone HTTP User-Agent header values.
 By using this switch, sqlmap will ask you to pick one of popular smartphones which it will imitate in current run.

 Example run: